GlitchedPolygons/Untarred/README.md

 * Enjoy <3

 Alternatively, you can also copy and paste `Untarred.exe` into the directory of your precious archives, and then select what you want to decompress and **drag 'n' drop** them _into_ the `Untarred.exe`

+---

+`Untarred.exe` is the opposite of [`Tarred.exe`](https://github.com/GlitchedPolygons/Tarred), which provides easy context-menu compression of directories and files via the Windows context menu.